-An Outlaw Biker Admitted To Killing A Teenager And Feeding Her Body To Alligators
+An Outlaw Biker Admitted To Slaying A Teenager And Feeding Her Body To Alligators

 Billig's mother, Susan, never stopped looking for her daughter and traveled around the world, following potential leads.
-She wrote a book about her investigation, detailing all of the tips that were called in, as well as the motorcycle outlaw subculture that she was drawn into as she searched for her daughter.
+She wrote a book about her investigation, detailing all of the tips called in and the motorcycle outlaw subculture she was drawn into as she searched for her daughter.

-Margaret Gibson Confessed To The Murder Of Director William Desmond Taylor
+Margaret Gibson Confessed To The Slaying Of Director William Desmond Taylor

-Margaret Gibson wasn't a prime suspect in the death of Hollywood director William Desmond Taylor, but on her deathbed, she asked for a priest and confessed to murdering the man.
-Gibson, a former actress herself, had worked with Taylor in 1910, but after he died, this connection didn't receive notice.
-There were several much more likely killers, including Taylor's drug-addicted friend (and possible lover) Mabel Normand, a mentally ill young woman who was in love with Taylor named Mary Miles Minter, and Taylor's former houseman, Edward Sands.
+Margaret Gibson wasn't a prime suspect in the death of Hollywood director William Desmond Taylor, but in her final moments, she asked for a priest and confessed to slaying him.
+Gibson, a former actor, worked with Taylor in 1910.
+But after he passed, this connection didn't receive notice.
+There were several more likely suspects, including Taylor's friend (and possible lover), Mabel Normand; a young woman in love with Taylor named Mary Miles Minter; and Taylor's former valet, Edward Sands.

-There's no known motive for Gibson having killed Taylor, and the case remains unsolved.
-When Gibson confessed, she was going by the name Pat Lewis, and during her time in Hollywood, she'd been in trouble with the law, but aside from her confession, there is nothing linking her to the crime.
+There's no known motive for Gibson having slain Taylor, and the case remains unsolved.
+When Gibson confessed, she was going by the name Pat Lewis, and during her time in Hollywood, she'd been in trouble with the law.
+But aside from her confession, there is nothing linking her to the incident.

 Nili Shamrat Told Police Her Late Husband Confessed He'd Stolen Marie Antoinette's Pocket Watch

-In 2006, an anonymous American woman hired a lawyer to negotiate selling some antique clocks and watches that her late husband had collected over the years.
-Some 40 time pieces were sold to the LA Mayer Museum in Jerusalem and, when asked by investigators later, the women stated that her husband confessed to stealing them from that same museum in 1983.
+In 2006, an anonymous woman hired a lawyer to negotiate selling some antique clocks and watches that her late husband had collected over the years.
+Some 40 time pieces were sold to the LA Mayer Museum in Jerusalem, and when asked by investigators later, the women stated her husband confessed to stealing them from that same museum in 1983.

 One item was a watch made by Abraham-Louis Breguet for Marie Antoinette.
-The watch took over 30 years to complete and wasn't finished until 1827, long after Antoinette's death.
+The watch took over 40 years to complete and wasn't finished until 1827, long after Antoinette's time.
+In fact, even Breguet had passed, with his son taking over the task and completing it.
 Breguet was known as the "the watchmaker of the kings, the king of the watchmakers" and his works combined invention, innovation, and luxury into one timepiece.
-The watch that he made for Marie Antoinette was made out of gold and rock crystal, and valued at over $30 million at the time it was recovered.
+The watch that he constructed for Marie Antoinette was made out of gold and sapphires, and valued at over $30 million when it was recovered.

-Diller had been questioned at the time of the robbery, but there was no evidence that he'd committed the crime.
+Diller had been questioned at the time of the robbery, but there was no evidence he'd committed the act.
 Nili Shamrat was arrested for possession of stolen items, convicted, and sentenced to probation and community service.

 Christian Spurling Fessed Up To Faking The Loch Ness Monster Photos

-Even Campbell was proven wrong, however, when Christian Spurling confessed, on his deathbed, that he'd perpetrated the hoax and been part of the fake photo's creation.
-90-year-old Spurling died in 1994.
-According to Spurling, he was in cahoots with his step-father and Loch Ness monster enthusiast, Marmaduke Wetherell, as well as Wilson when he sent a toy submarine with an animal head attached to the top out into the Loch.
-The picture was staged by Spurling and Wetherell who then handed it off to Wilson to give it credibility as he presented it to the public.
+Even Campbell was proven wrong, however, when Christian Spurling confessed, at the end of his life, that he'd perpetrated the hoax and been part of the fake photo's creation.
+90-year-old Spurling passed in 1994.
+According to Spurling, he was in cahoots with his step-father and Loch Ness monster enthusiast, Marmaduke Wetherell, as well as Wilson, when he sent a toy submarine with an animal head attached to the top out into the Loch.
+The picture was staged by Spurling and Wetherell, who then handed it off to Wilson to give it credibility as he presented it to the public.